nodet/dowml/README.md

    found in https://cloud.ibm.com/apidocs/machine-learning#endpoint-url,
    and depend on which region you want to use.

+3. As an alternative to the `url` value, you can use a more user-friendly and easier to remember `region`, with a value that is either `us-south`, `eu-de`, `eu-gb` or `jp-tok`.
+From this value, _dowml_ will deduce the correct URL to use.
+   To avoid ambiguities or duplications, it is not allowed to use both `url` and `region`.

 ### Optional items

 Watson Studio and Watson Machine Learning use _spaces_ to group together, and